Preparing for the ACT and SAT

 Do colleges even need test scores anymore?

 A growing number of colleges will allow a student to apply without submitting any ACT or SAT scores.
 These schools are called “test optional,” and a full list is kept here: www.FairTest.org.
-The number of these colleges increased due to COVID.

 Read more about test optional by clicking here.